While raising cattle is the operation’s central enterprise, the Galt Ranch would not be complete without its longtime horse-breeding program.

-The brood mare band presently numbers 15 head, and with the arrival of spring, these mares foal out on the range.
+The broodmare band presently numbers 11 head and with the arrival of spring, these mares foal out on the range.
 The horses roam free on 6 to 10 sections of range in large pastures.
 The mares stay out in the open pastures even in winter, when they continue grazing while receiving hay as a supplement.

-Navigating from birth the rough and rocky terrain of the foothills teaches the foals the sure-footedness and native instincts needed to grow up into trusted mounts.
-Since most of the young horses are sold either as youngsters or as broke horses, word of mouth of their dependability as ranch horses puts them in demand.
+Navigating from birth the rough and rocky terrain of the foothills teaches the foals the sure-footedness and natural instincts needed to grow up into trusted mounts.
+Since most of our horses are sold as youngsters and in previous years, broke horses, word of mouth of their dependability as ranch horses puts them in demand.

 Looking for top quality ranch horses based out of Montana?
 The Galt Ranch has a longtime horse-breeding program and skilled horse trainers which